 Q47 Currently, 1.7% of UK government spending (that is, 0.7% of UK GDP) is spent on foreign aid to reduce poverty in low-income countries.
-Do you support the UK transferring more money to low-income countries?
+Would you support the UK transferring more money to low-income countries?

 Yes, UK foreign aid should be increased.
 (1)